jeosadn/g6_hpes_2019/assignment1/Part1_deliverables.md

 # QEMU and a system image

-This deliverable in wholly contained within this repository, in the QEMU directory
+This deliverable in wholly contained within this repository, in the <repo>/assignment1/QEMU directory